 Batman Who Laughs:

-Tomorrow is day 2, I am pooped already, but I cannot wait.
+Tomorrow is day 2 at New York Comic Con, I am pooped already, but I cannot wait.
 Today has been an incredible day, I’ve met some incredible people and I think it will be hard to top it!
 But I’ll sure try!
 Keep checking my social media for updates throughout the day!